linkspreed/ShareNode/Special_Works.md

+### 27.05.2023 (announcement ShareNode)
+- 🚀Exciting news!
+ShareNode has successfully passed a rigorous testing phase over the past few weeks.
+We're thrilled to announce that we are now offering it as a franchise opportunity! 😍But, for now, it won't be available as a standalone solution.
+What franchise opportunities are you most interested in? #ShareNode #Franchising #Opportunities ⚡️

 ### 08.05.2023 (announcement ShareNode)
 - 🎉🚀 Exciting news!
 ShareNode is officially up and running flawlessly! 🙌🏼🎉 Have you had a chance to check out our platform yet?
 Let us know in the comments below! #ShareNode #Blockchain #InvestmentOpportunities 💰👀